MattRoss34/spring-cloud-config/README.md

 ### Support for Profiles in Multi-Document Yaml

-As with any Yaml implementation, you can include multiple documents in each Yaml file using `---` as a separator.
+As with any Yaml implementation you can include multiple documents in a single Yaml file, using `---` as a separator.
 Additionally, this module allows you to define documents that apply to specific 'profiles', same as the 'spring.profiles' concept.
 If you include a `profiles` property in a given yaml document, the properties in that document will only be included in your merged configuration result if any of the `configOptions.activeProfiles` match up with the specified profiles.

 #### Example application.yml
 ```yaml